algorithm-visualizer/algorithms/Brute Force/Lowest Common Ancestor/README.md

-# Binary Tree Traversal
+# Lowest Common Ancestor
-The LCA of n1 and n2 in T is the shared ancestor of n1 and n2 that is located farthest from the root.
+The lowest common ancestor of n1 and n2 in T is the shared ancestor of n1 and n2 that is located farthest from the root.

 ## Applications